Image courtesy of Mi Minhaz from Pixabay

 Any surprises?
 I had one when I first did this exercise while in an addiction recovery center.
 Every single person in my group had the same experience.
 In our top five priorities in life, not one person listed their addictive behavior.
 Not one.
 Even though that is where we were spending the majority of our time (thinking about, doing, recovering from).

 It’s a common outcome of this exercise.
 A lot of folks discover they are not spending enough time on their top priorities.
 And the items they are spending most of their time on aren’t that important.

 The COVID-19 situation is bringing this understanding to a lot of people.
 It is forcing individuals (and societies) to acknowledge what is really important to them.

 Now, if some of your desired priority items aren’t getting the time you’d like, review the low importance items on your ‘actuals’ list.
 What non-important items can you exchange time for with your desired items?

-Some items, like work, were not a high priority for me when I was younger (not as enjoyable as reading or playing with my children), but they supported my highest priority – my children’s well-being.
+Some items (like work) were not a high priority for me when I was in my twenties (not as enjoyable as reading or playing with my children), but they supported my highest priority – my children’s well-being.
 Once I made this connection, work became a conscious means to an end, instead of a daily grind.

 - What is your highest priority at this point in your life?
 (Note: priorities change over time as circumstances change.)